-We are back in Champions League action against Basel on Wednesday night and ahead of the game, Michael Cox examines their strengths, dangermen and the areas for us to target.
+We return to Champions League action at Basel on Tuesday night and, ahead of the game, tactical expert Michael Cox examines our opponents in detail.

 AREAS TO TARGET